 We probably don’t need to go into too much detail on why sharp toys can be harmful to children’s eyes.
 But, it’s worth mentioning what kind of toys we mean.
 For instance, you might think a wand or a toy fishing pole would be harmless, but you’d be mistaken.
 Any long objects that come to a point, like a toy fishing pole or toy sword, or a long object with something pointy secured at the end, like a wand with a star, can be dangerous for young kids and their eyes.

-In fact, it’s important to remember that toy weapons in general can be dangerous.
+In fact, it’s important to remember that toy weapons, in general, can be dangerous.
 These kinds of toys encourage kids to use them against each other, and given the age and personality of the children involved, this can spell disaster.

 Other Risky Toys